JHobbs72/setup-config-files/README.md

 # Setup and Config Files

-A collection of .gitignore, .gitattributes and similar files for the configuraion and setup of different types of project
+A collection of files for the configuraion and setup of different types of project

 ## Unity